 Tricia Goyer is a best-selling author of over 80 books and an eager traveler.
 Tricia's travel adventures often start with research for one of her books, yet she's also been known to come up with a book idea just to have an excuse to travel there!
 Storyteller, history buff and curious adventurer, Tricia loves connecting with people, building friendships and bringing history to life.
 Tricia has called California, Montana, and Arkansas home.
 She's lived in Arkansas for ten years and enjoys exploring the area with her family.
 Homeschooling mom of 10 kids (five still at home!), Tricia believes the best way to learn is through experience, and she's looking forward to help you see her corner of the world in new ways ... and maybe even consider writing stories of your own!"

 Get ready for something special.
-We're travelling to Little Rock with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Little Rock with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 45 mins and will be live-streamed by your guide directly from Little Rock.
+The tour will last about 45 mins and will be live-streamed by your content creator directly from Little Rock.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 Reserve your spot by selecting a time to book.
 Once done, you’ll be able to see your reservations on your Trips page and we’ll send you an email confirmation with a link to join the tour.

 For the best viewing experience, please join on a computer using Google Chrome.